Arman Taranis: FC Roskilde

 On 1 February 2024, Taranis joined Danish 2nd Division side FC Roskilde.
 With two goals in 16 appearances, Taranis contributed to Roskilde's promotion to the 2024-25 Danish 1st Division.

 In early February 2025, it emerged in the media that Roskilde had allowed Taranis to travel to Portugal as a move to Boavista was in the works.
 However, the club had a transfer ban in place, which both parties hoped would be lifted before the transfer deadline.
-When that didn’t happen, the deal fell through.
+When that didn't happen, the deal fell through.

 Degerfors IF

-On 14 August 2025 it was confirmed, that Taranis had been sold to Swedish Allsvenskan club Degerfors IF, signing a deal until the end of 2028.
+On 14 August 2025 it was confirmed, that Taranis had been sold to Swedish club Degerfors IF, signing a deal until the end of 2028.

 International career

-In October 2019, Taranis was called up for the Danish U-19 national team.
+In October 2019, Taranis was called up for the Denmark U19.
 He played the two friendly games against Ireland U19 in October, scoring two goals in the last of the two games, and also played two games in the 2020 UEFA European Under-19 Championship qualification in November 2019.